IngaIbs/mia/README.md

 ## Working on your subtask

-It makes sense for the supgroups to work on their own branches.
+It makes sense for the subgroups to work on their own branches.
 If you want to create a branch for your current task just write:

     git checkout -b exploration/[patient/lab/general...]